Home/Blog/Lifestyle/Food & Nutrition/Chia Seeds: 15 Health Benefits and Its Nutrition Value

 Zinc, phosphorus, calcium, and vitamin A are among the nutrients that are excellent for your teeth.
 Chia seeds are excellent for your dental health because they contain calcium, which strengthens teeth.
 In addition, zinc prevents the accumulation of plaque, which helps to ward off tartar.

-10. Improves Bone Health
+10. Promotes Bone Health

 About 18% of your daily calcium needs can be met by a single serving of chia seeds.
 Since it keeps bones strong and mass-preserving, this mineral is crucial for bone health.
 They also have boron, which strengthens your bones even more.
 It is in charge of breaking down calcium, manganese, magnesium, and phosphorus, all of which support strong, healthy bone formation.

-11. Powerhouse of Nutrients
+11. Loaded with Nutrients

-12. Amino Acids Supplier
+12. Source of essential Amino Acids

 13. Low in Calories